contagon/handbook/handbook/32-repentance-and-membership-councils.md

 	4. Plural marriage
 	5. Adult sexual predatory behavior
 	6. Transgender—actions to transition to the opposite of a person’s biological sex at birth (see [38.6.23](38-church-policies-and-guidelines.md#38623-transgender-individuals))
-	7. Embezzling Church funds or stealing Church property
+	7. Embezzling Church funds or stealing Church property (see [32.6.3.3](32-repentance-and-membership-councils.md#32633-embezzling-church-funds))
 	8. Church welfare abuse
 	9. Threatening behavior (such as sexual, violent, or financial) or conduct that harms the Church
 2. The bishop and stake president submit written notification that the person: